 A nice example of the Modern Movement and some style within too.
-This 1930s split-level apartment in Wellesley Court, London W9 is up for sale.
+This 1930s split-level apartment in Wellesley Court, London W9 has just been discounted.

 Sat in the ‘heart’ of Maida Vale, this is actually a split-level penthouse apartment on top of Wellesley Court, a building designed by architect Frank Scarlett back in 1938.